petecooper/textpattern-default-theme-no-remote/README.md

 For each other section in the Sections list, note the Page and Style column values then repeat the 'Change theme/page/style' process above for each section, ensuring the existing Page and Style column values are maintained.

-The 'Four Point Seven - No Remote' is now installed and applied.
+The 'Four Point Seven - No Remote' theme is now installed and applied.

 ## Legal